 Creamed Mushrooms with Poached Eggs - Creamy sauteed mushrooms and poached eggs over toasted, buttered sourdough bread.

-Brunch is just about my favorite meal, and I have a fabulous new brunch recipe to share with you.
-If you like mushrooms, you'll love these Creamed Mushrooms with Poached Eggs.
-Even though I've called this a brunch recipe, it would be just as delicious for dinner.
+Brunch is just about my favorite meal, and I have a truly fabulous brunch recipe to share with you.
+If you like mushrooms, you’ll love these Creamed Mushrooms with Poached Eggs.
+Even though I’ve called this a brunch recipe, it would be just as delicious for dinner.

-For this recipe, I used cremini mushrooms but the white button type works great as does a mix of wild mushrooms.
-You choose the ones you like best.
 I sauteed the mushrooms in butter and oil with a bit of green onion and some cream added at the end of cooking.
 I served those delectable mushrooms over a slice of buttered, toasted sourdough bread and topped it all off with a couple of poached eggs.
 Add a couple of slices of bacon on the side and dig in!

 Clean the mushrooms by brushing with a dry paper towel.
 Remove any woody stems if necessary.